 The Audit Committee has pre-approval polices and procedures in place, pursuant to which services proposed to be performed by our independent registered public accounting firm are pre-approved by the Audit Committee.
 The policies generally pre-approve specified services in the defined categories of audit services, audit-related services, and tax services up to specified amounts.
 Pre-approval may also be given as part of the Audit Committee's approval of the scope of the engagement of the independent registered public accounting firm or on an individual service-by-service basis.
-The pre-approval of non-audit services also has been delegated to the chairman of the Audit Committee, but each pre-approval decision is reported to the full Audit Committee at its next scheduled meeting.
+The pre-approval of non-audit services also has been delegated to the chairperson of the Audit Committee, but each pre-approval decision is reported to the full Audit Committee at its next scheduled meeting.
+All of the tax fees incurred in 2005 and 2004 were approved in accordance with our pre-approval polices and procedures.